tighten/checkmate/readme.md

 Checkmate is a tool that allows users to quickly see which Laravel projects are behind their prescribed Laravel version.

+**ARCHIVED** because we're now just using Laravel Shift's Shifty Plan for this.

 ## Installation

 1. Clone the repository locally